molamolaxxx/http-proxy-bridge/README.md

 - It is a foundational framework model that can implement virtual network proxies, enabling a range of applications such as bypassing internet censorship and achieving network tunneling.
 -  It combines reverse proxy and forward proxy techniques, along with SSL encryption technology, to make the access path more secure.

+## Usage

+Please check the YAML configuration content in the folder "solution".

 ## Try It Simply

 I have packaged a Docker image that includes the functionality to access private server ports, enabling scientific internet access.